DillonSW/Capstone_Team_5/Documentation/Signoffs/Motor System.md

 |    1   | 0.5041 | 1.5123 | 2.5205 |

 As shown above, the highest amount of torque required would be at 5 rpm, accelerating in 0.25 seconds.
 This torque would be 10.0818 Nm.
 However, these results are assuming that a DC motor will be 100% efficient when operating at a lower rated load.
 This is an unreasonable expectation.
 Most DC motors are designed to be anywhere from 50-100% efficient with peak efficiency being at around 75% of the rated load.
-So for a 12 Nm motor, the optimal load range is from 6 to 12 Nm, with peak being at 9 Nm.
+So for a 13 Nm motor, the optimal load range is from 6.5 to 13 Nm, with peak being at 9.25 Nm.
 Because we would have at most 10.0818 Nm of required torque, and an assumed efficiency of 50% the most torque requited would be 20.1636 Nm.
 However we are deciding to run the motor assuming a lower acceleration time and rpm.
-At the values we are expecting to run (0.5s acceleration and 3 rpm), also assuming 50% efficiency, the required torque would be 6.049 Nm, which is an acceptable level for our desired motor.
+At the values we are expecting to run (0.5s acceleration and 3 rpm), also assuming 50% efficiency, the required torque would be 6.049 Nm, which is close to the acceptable level for our desired motor.

 ^ Source: https://www.energy.gov/sites/prod/files/2014/04/f15/10097517.pdf